bigb0ss/Image-Classification-simple-using-Face-/README.md

 The trained model is deployed along with the OpenCV , which runs live camera feed from the web camera

 The application classifies the image , at every frame of the live video feed from the web camera

+The application is also capable of detecting objects using color (in this case : blue)